Having to make a decision as to whether or not to undergo reconstructive surgery of any kind can be hard… Read More

 The diagnosis of breast cancer is devastating for any woman.
 At minimum, it represents a substantial threat to her health and femininity; at worst, it presents a serious risk to her life.
 There is no debating the imperative nature of treating the cancer, whether it is by some form of a mastectomy or a lumpectomy with subsequent radiation therapy.
 The cancer must be eradicated by some means.

 What can be difficult in a brief window of time filled with severe anxiety, emotional stress, confusion and confronting one’s own mortality is deciding on whether or not to pursue breast reconstruction at that time or possibly at some later date.
 So many questions arise and making a decision for these women can be painfully difficult.
-Dr. Turkeltaub offers and can comprehensively explain breast reconstruction options both to women who have been just diagnosed with breast cancer as well as to those who have been treated sometime in the past.
+Our experienced breast surgeon—Dr. Steven H. Turkeltaub—offers and can comprehensively explain breast reconstruction options both to women who have been just diagnosed with breast cancer as well as to those who have been treated sometime in the past.

 - Benefits of Breast Reconstruction